dpbataller/DPBFacebookLogin/README.md

 This example consists of an application with **2 View Controllers** (*DPBLoginViewController* and *DPBProfileViewController*).

-- **DPBLoginViewController** is responsible to show the main View with *Login With Facebook* view (dark blue button) and managing the login process.
+- **DPBLoginViewController** is responsible to handler the login process.

 	![DPBLoginViewController image](http://imageshack.com/a/img844/9576/of0b.png)